pacha/vem-doc/content/index.rst

                     :`a`: undo
                     :`A`: redo

 There are many more commands in addition of these ones.
-Check the `Essentials
-</tutorial/essentials.html>`_ section of the Vem tutorial for a deeper
+Check the `Tutorial </tutorial.html>`_ for a more complete introduction.
-introduction.

 Cheat sheet
 -----------